bholloway/rxjs-operators/readme.md

 * @param `[scheduler] : Scheduler` Optional scheduler for internal use
 * @returns `:Observable` An observable with additional `dispose()` method and `isComplete:boolean` field

 Exposes a `dispose()` method which causes the Subject to complete if it has not already done so.
-Exposes an `isDisposed` flag which indicates if the Subject has completed.
+Exposes an `isDisposed` flag which indicates whether the Subject has completed.

 ![cold.disposableSubject](cold/disposable-subject.png)